-Beginning in Program Year 2023-24, the project workforce* of each participating Approved Vendor and Designee must meet a required minimum percentage that includes Equity Eligible Persons (EEPs), with this required percentage increasing to 30% by 2030.
-Definitions of EEPs, the minimum workforce percentages, and key steps and dates for compliance, are provided at this page and in its linked resources, and FAQs are available.
-The MES requirement for the 2024-25 Program Year is 10% EEPs for an entity’s workforce.
-Future Program Years’ percentages are determined by the IPA and present through updates to the Long-Term Plan.
+Each Program Year in Illinois Shines, the project workforce* of each participating Approved Vendor and Designee must meet a required minimum percentage of Equity Eligible Persons (EEPs), with this required percentage increasing to 30% by 2030.
+Compliance with the Minimum Equity Standard is demonstrated and reported by Program participants through the MES Combined Compliance and Year-End Report.
+The MES requirement for the 2026-27 Program Year is 14% of an entity’s Illinois-based, Illinois Shines project workforce consisting of EEPs.
+Future Program Years’ percentages are determined by the IPA and presented through updates to the Long-Term Plan.

 For purposes of the MES requirement, “project workforce” is defined as employees, contractors and their employees, and subcontractors and their employees, whose job duties are directly required by or substantially related to the development, construction, and operation of a project that is participating in or intended to participate in the IPA-administered programs and procurements under Section 1-75(c) of the IPA Act.
 This shall include both project installation workforce and workforce in administrative, sales, marketing, and technical roles where those workers’ duties are performed in Illinois.
+If a worker is physically working outside of Illinois, they do not count towards the project workforce, even if they are doing work on Illinois Shines projects.
+However, if that worker is physically in the state of Illinois to perform their duties, they would count towards the project workforce.
 For purposes of this definition, ‘directly required by or substantially related to’ shall be construed to be any direct employee of the Approved Vendor, Designee, or any contractor and its employees whose contract exceeds 5% of the REC Contract value.
-Employees of contractors below that threshold may be counted on a voluntary basis, but if the Approved Vendor or Designee includes at least one such contractor whose contract is less than 5% of the REC Contract value, then all contractors below the threshold must be included.*
+Employees of contractors below that threshold may be counted on a voluntary basis, but if the Approved Vendor or Designee includes at least one such contractor whose contract is less than 5% of the REC Contract value, then all contractors below the threshold must be included.

 *Equity Eligible Contractors (EECs) are considered in full compliance with the Minimum Equity Standard and need not submit a MES Compliance Plan nor a Mid-Year Report.
 However, EEC AVs and Designees must annually submit a MES Year-End Report, which includes workforce demographic data required to be submitted to the Program each year.
 EEC Subcontractors are exempt from submitting MES Compliance Plans, Mid-Year Reports, and Year-End Reports but must provide their AVs and/or Designees with their project workforce demographics data for the relevant Program Year